top of page

 • Any supporting information

-Once received, our Pounamu / Āotea Komiti will review your application and contact you regarding approval or any further requirements.
+Once received, the Pounamu / Āotea Komiti will review your application and contact you regarding approval or any further requirements.

 Protecting Our Taonga

-Together we ensure our pounamu and āotea remain protected for future generations.
+Through careful management and collective responsibility, we ensure our pounamu and āotea remain protected for generations to come.

 Pounamu Customary Collection Permit Application